Attentions Under the Microscope: A Comparative Study of Resource Utilization for Variants of Self-Attention: Introduction and Background

-Although these attention mechanisms are often considered to be "efficient" or "energy-saving" in the literature, their actual performance in terms of hardware resource usage, training time, and energy consumption during training remains insufficiently evaluated \cite{tay2022efficient}.
-In particular, with increasing global concern about the environmental impact of AI models, including drinking water shortage, electricity consumption and carbon footprint \cite{lacoste2019quantifying,patterson2021carbon,schwartz2020green,strubell2020energy}, the power consumption from model training and inference requires more detailed quantitative analysis.
+To reduce the overhead of feed-forward layers, approaches such as Low-Rank Adaptation (LoRA) \cite{hu2022lora} or Mixture of Experts (MoE) \cite{cai2024survey} have been proposed.
+Researchers have also developed various alternative or optimized self-attention mechanisms, such as Flash Attention \cite{dao2023flashattention2}, Linear Attention \cite{katharopoulos2020transformers}, Locality-Sensitive Hashing (LSH) Attention\cite{kitaev2020reformer}, and Sliding Window Attention \cite{beltagy2020longformer}, which theoretically offer low computational overhead.
+Although these attention mechanisms are often considered to be efficient or energy-saving in the literature, their actual performance in terms of hardware resource usage, training time, and energy consumption during training remains insufficiently evaluated \cite{tay2022efficient}.
+We believe, because of increasing global concern about the environmental impact of AI models, including drinking water shortage, electricity consumption and carbon footprint \cite{lacoste2019quantifying, patterson2021carbon, schwartz2020green, strubell2020energy}, the power consumption from model training and inference requires more quantitative analysis.
 Existing studies mostly focus on model accuracy or inference performance, while the energy cost during training has received little attention.